vinay-swamy/ocular_transcriptomes_paper/text/txome_paper_v2.md

 <library prep>

 ## Analysis of Long Read Data
-|    PacBio hifi reads were processed into full length, non chimeric(FLNC) read using the Pacbio SMRT link software [VERSION].
-We next adapted the Encode Long Read analysis pipeline <cite>: Transcripts were aligned to the human genome using the minimap2[-@li_minimap2_2018] with the following parameters.
-Aligned long reads were processed with TranscriptClean[-@wyman_transcriptclean_2019] to remove errors due to sequencing.
-The long read transcriptome was generated with TALON [-@wyman_technology-agnostic_2020]
+|       PacBio hifi reads were processed into full length, non chimeric(FLNC) read using the Pacbio SMRT link software <span class="redoc" id="redoc-citation-7">[VERSION].
+We next adapted the ENCODE Long Read analysis pipeline:  Transcripts were aligned to the human genome using the minimap2[-@li_minimap2_2018]</span> with the following parameters.
+Aligned long reads were processed with TranscriptClean<span class="redoc" id="redoc-citation-8">[-@wyman_transcriptclean_2019]</span> to remove errors due to sequencing.
+The long read transcriptome was generated with TALON <span class="redoc" id="redoc-citation-9">[-@wyman_technology-agnostic_2020]</span>

-## Analyis of short read RPE data
+## Analysis of short read RPE data
-|    We aligned each sample to the Gencode release 28 (v28) hg38 assembly using the genomic aligner STAR and sorted the resulting BAM files using samtools sort.[-@frankish_gencode_2019],[-@dobin_star_2013],[-@li_sequence_2009] For each sorted BAM file, we constructed a per sample base transcriptome using StingTie with the Gencode v28 comprehensive annotation as a guiding annotation and default parameters.[-@frankish_gencode_2019],[-@pertea_stringtie_2015].
-All sample transcriptomes were merged with the long read transcriptome using gffcompare[-@pertea_gff_2020].
+|       We aligned each sample to the Gencode release 28 (v28) hg38 assembly using the genomic aligner STAR and sorted the resulting BAM files using samtools sort.<span class="redoc" id="redoc-citation-10"><span class="redoc" id="redoc-citation-13">[-@frankish_gencode_2019]</span></span>,<span class="redoc" id="redoc-citation-11">[-@dobin_star_2013]</span>,<span class="redoc" id="redoc-citation-12">[-@li_sequence_2009]</span>.
+For each sorted BAM file, we constructed a per sample base transcriptome using StingTie with the Gencode v28 comprehensive annotation as a guiding annotation and default parameters.[-@frankish_gencode_2019],[-@pertea_stringtie_2015].
+All sample transcriptomes were merged with the long read transcriptome using gffcompare<span class="redoc" id="redoc-citation-15"><span class="redoc" id="redoc-citation-17">[-@pertea_gff_2020]</span></span>.
 We define the metric construction accuracy sued to evaluate short read transcriptome construction as the following:
 $Construction\ Accuracy = \frac {short\ read \ transcriptome\ \cap \ long\ read\ transcriptome} {short\ read \ transcriptome}$

 ## Construction of tissue specific transcriptomes.

-|    We identified studies with healthy, unperturbed RNA-seq samples from 52 distinct subtissue regions of the body, downloaded and performed quality control the pertinent sequencing data from the sequence read archive (SRA) using methods from [@swamy_eye_2019] We constructed a transcriptome for each sample, and merged samples together to create 52 tissue specific base transcriptomes.
+|        We identified studies with healthy, unperturbed RNA-seq samples from <span class="redoc" id="redoc-citation-16"><span class="redoc" id="redoc-inlinecode-2">52</span> distinct subtissue regions of the body, downloaded and performed quality control the pertinent sequencing data from the sequence read archive (SRA) using methods from our previous work[-@swamy_eye_2019]</span>.
+We constructed a transcriptome for each sample, and merged samples together to create <span class="redoc" id="redoc-inlinecode-3">52</span> tissue specific base transcriptomes.
 For each tissue-specific transcriptome, we removed transcripts that had an average expression less than 1 TPM.
 All tissue specific transcriptomes were merged to form a single unified gtf to ensure transcript identifiers were the same across tissues.
-We additionally merged all ocular tissue transcriptomes to generate a single pan-eye transcriptome
+We additionally merged all ocular tissue transcriptomes to generate a single pan-eye transcriptome.

 ## Tissue specific transcriptome quantification
-|        For each resulting tissue specific transcriptome, we extracted transcript sequences using the tool gffread[-@pertea_gff_2020], and used these sequences to build a tissue-specific quantification index using the index mode of the alignment free quantification tool Salmon using the following parameters: <params>.[-@patro_salmon_2017] For each sample, we quantified transcript expression using the quant mode of salmon, using a samples respective tissue specific quantification index with the following runtime parameters: --gcBias --seqBias  --validateMappings.
-We similarly quantified all ocular samples using the pan-eye transcriptome We also similarly quantified all samples to the gencode v28 reference.
+|        For each resulting tissue specific transcriptome, we extracted transcript sequences using the tool gffread[-@pertea_gff_2020], and used these sequences to build a tissue-specific quantification index using the index mode of the alignment free quantification tool Salmon using the following parameters: <params>.<span class="redoc" id="redoc-citation-18">[-@patro_salmon_2017]</span> For each sample, we quantified transcript expression using the quant mode of salmon, using a samples respective tissue specific quantification index with the following runtime parameters: --gcBias --seqBias  --validateMappings.
+We similarly quantified all ocular samples using the pan-eye transcriptome We also similarly quantified all samples to the Gencode v28 reference.

 ## Downstream analysis of Novel transcripts
-Analysis of novel exons was done using a custom Rscript.
-To predict the clinical significance of clinvar variants of uncertain significance, we selected variants from the clinvar database labeled as "Uncertain Significance", and used Ensembl's variant effect preditor
+Analysis of novel exons was done using a custom Rscript [GIVE NAME OF SCRIPT?].
+To predict the clinical significance of clinvar variants of uncertain significance, we selected variants from the ClinVar database labeled as "Uncertain Significance", and used Ensembl’s Variant Effect Predictor tool.

 ## Identification of protein coding novel transcripts.